Financial planning tools and services to put you on the path to the future you want

 You may not want to do conversions in years where you are subject to these costs.

 Depending on your circumstances, the Roth Conversion Explorer may recommend anywhere from zero to 10 or more conversions.

 However, it may be important to model the Roth conversions you are contemplating and stress test your plan (e.g. by switching to pessimistic assumptions).
-You can use the Suggested Conversions tables within the explorer to help transpose suggested conversions into your plan.

 It is important to remember that the suggested Roth conversion strategies are based on the details that are in your plan today and that your personal circumstances, economic conditions, and even tax laws (NewRetirement actively updates tax rules in the Planner) will likely change in the future.

 As such, you will want to use this tool over time and be ready to evolve your plans over time.

 Future Roth conversions and figuring out what to convert and when is a hot topic and a great way to reduce what you’ll pay in taxes over your lifetime.
 However, there are additional Roth questions to answer.
 Here are a few additional things to try if you are interested in Roth strategies:

 If you are still accumulating assets, you may be asking yourself whether you should be saving into a Roth account, traditional savings, or both.